 For you, it usually means less time fighting to catch the attention of a booth rep — and it’s a good time to get in there and really ask questions about the products and services that caught your eye.
 That’s why you’re really there, after all.

-The event closes each day, February 12 through 15, at 6 p.m.
+The expo floor closes each day, February 16 through 19, at 5 p.m.
 But before you leave, be sure to head up the stairs just outside the South Wing on the opposite end as the food court, to visit the marketplace.
 Most years, you can simply follow the ribbit sounds of frogs — well, musical wooden frogs a craftsman has made, that is.
 Also, for sale are boots and shirts, toys, bags and purses, fudge, knickknacks, and even mattresses.
 (That last one caught me off guard the first year I attended.)

 For a little extra assistance, the NFMS has had an event app over the past few years, featuring an interactive exhibitor map, listings, seminars, speakers, Championship Tractor Pull schedule, and Louisville-area information.
 Look for “NFMS Events” in Google Play or the Apple Store to download it.